Edmondbrn/biologie_integrative/README.md

 <img src="src/Ressources/readme_data/distance_menu1.png" alt="home" width="400">

-You have a section to load the reference datasets.
+You have a section to load the reference dataset.
 The calculations will be based on these coordinates (ref_coordinates - 2nd_coordinates).
-Also for the comparaison datasets.
 You can load excel and CSV files.
 Note that for CSV files, we will scan the file to set the separator characater.
 If it fails, please select yourself the character.

 **Datasets have to respect some rules:**
 - Reference dataset has to contain the `GeneID`column with Ensembl gene identifyers for the element and `ensembl_id` column which contains the Ensembl transcript identifyer.
 - Comparison dataset has to contain the `GeneID`column with Ensembl gene identifyers for the element

-After that you have to select an output directory ans an output file name.
-If nothing is given, the output files will be in the root prooject with just `dna`or `rna`prefix.
-If everythin is done, you can click and `Validate`.
+After that, you have to select an output directory and an output file name.
+If nothing is given, the output file will be in the root prooject with just `dna`or `rna` prefix.
+If everything is done, you can click and `Validate`.

 <img src="src/Ressources/readme_data/distance_menu2.png" alt="home" width="600">

 Some elements will be added to the window.
 Now you can select the columns to compare with the combo boxes.
-If you have chosen a specific splicing type or all, the comparison coluns will be automaticaly added.
+If you have chosen a specific splicing type or all, the comparison colunms will be automaticaly added.

 **Please note that you have to specify a column with __only__ numeric values.
 Remove strings or ambiguous values.
 Otherwise, you will have an error message.**

 You can add all the combinaison you want, but not twice the same (Warning message if this case).
 If you have done a mistake, you can remove the last added combinaison with the red button.
 Finally you can launch the computation with the `Compare` button.
 A progress bar will be displayed to warn you about the calculation progress.
 A little moment can occured before the starting of calculation because of compilation of some functions.
 You can now check your results files !

 **Note that the calculations can be parallelised by activating the multiprocessing.
-A spinbox will appeare to ask you how many processes you want.
-This is highly not recommended an the .exe version.**
+A spinbox will appear to ask you how many processes you want.
+This is highly not recommended on the .exe version.**

 - Localisation visualisation